We use UPS & Fedex for fast and reliable shipping.

 Black glaze, also known as pure black glaze, has a smooth surface without any patterns, and is one of the classic glaze colors of the Jian kiln.
 It is also referred to as "indigo-black glaze" or "black and gold glaze".
 The term "indigo-black" was already recorded in the book "Tea Record" written by Cai Xiang: "The Jian kiln produced indigo-black wares with patterns like hare's fur."

 The glaze color is achieved by using iron oxide and manganese oxide as coloring agents.
 Some black glaze has a pitch-black surface, while others have a bluish-black hue.
 High-quality black glaze has a thick and smooth surface.
-Some black glaze Jianzhan even have subtle patterns created by the flow of the glaze.
+Some black glaze Tenmoku even have subtle patterns created by the flow of the glaze.

 Category 2: Hare's fur glaze.